betterscientificsoftware/PSIP-Tools/README.md

 - [Overview of the PSIP Process:](PSIP-Overview.md) This document provides and overview of PSIP and a step by step description of how to execute the planning process.
 - [Interviewer Guide:](SoftwareTeamInterviewerGuide.md) The PSIP process starts with a team interview, where a brief sketch of a team's software activies are gathered.
 This sketch serves as the foundation for subsequent practice improvement efforts.
 - [Interview Template:](SoftwareTeamInterviewTemplate.md) This document contains a set of interview prompts that facilitate discusion and recording of a team's current approach to software product development.
 It is written in plain language to facilitate an accessible discussion and to avoid misuse and lack of understanding that can come from using formal software engineering terms that may not be well or consistently understood.
+- [Progress Tracking Card (PTC) Construction Guide:](ProgressTrackingCards.md) This document gives some background on the philosophy and structure of PTCs, and instructions for how to construct a good PTC.

 #### PSIP Training